Average Rent Prices in Akron

-The numbers tell the story: rent prices in Akron trends below national prices by roughly 6%.
-In dollar terms, that means a typical range of $935 to $2,804 $/mo.
+The numbers tell the story: rent prices in Akron costs considerably less here than in most US cities, with prices 31% below the benchmark.
+In dollar terms, that means a typical range of $726 to $1,404 $/mo.
 This midwestern smaller city has an economy running on agricultural processing, regional healthcare, and a quiet but growing remote-work population, which shapes everything from labor availability to material costs in this category.

 What Matters Most